-- Pupils are taught how to carry out and set up PE equipment safely and efficiently.
-Staff check that equipment is set up safely. - Any concerns about the condition of the gym floor or other apparatus will be reported to the Headteacher/equivalent.
+- Students are taught how to carry out and set up PE equipment safely and efficiently.
+Staff check that equipment is set up safely. - Any concerns about the condition of apparatus or flooring must be reported to the Headteacher.

 7.3 Display screen equipment